bradleyeckert/LiteForth/doc/utilities.md

 ## lfcom

+`lfcom` is a cross-platform command line utility that pipes a TTY or COM port to stdio to provide terminal emulator functionality.
+The system terminal, like Linux xterm or Windows command line, has a history buffer in cooked mode.
+The terminal lets you edit a line before you send it by pressing <Enter>.

+In raw mode, the terminal sends keystrokes immediately.
+Raw mode is used for editors.

-The terminals of Linux and Windows (command line) have some shortcomings:
+The terminals of Linux and Windows have some shortcomings:

 - Key events have different escape codes between Windows and Linux
 - You can't switch between raw and cooked modes with escape sequences.

-Both of these are fixed with `lfcom`.
-It is a cross-platform utility that accepts escape sequences to switch between raw and cooked modes.
+`lfcom` accepts escape sequences to switch between raw and cooked modes.
 Linux key events are translated to Windows format.

-When in raw mode, mouse and resize events are enabled, so they will send escape sequences (in Windows format).
+When in raw mode, mouse and resize events are enabled, so they will send escape sequences.